Tyler Bryant & the Shakedown: Spinefarm years (2017–2020)

-Independent releases (2021–present)
+Rattle Shake Records (2021–present)

 Following the release of Pressure, Tyler Bryant & the Shakedown ended their association with Spinefarm.
 Their first independently-released single, "Born Rockin'", was released on September 17, 2021.
 This was followed up with the CD-exclusive release of the all-acoustic EP Rust 'N' Roll on September 23.

 On August 12, 2022, the group announced the completion of their fifth studio album, Shake the Roots, to be released on September 9.
 The album is to be released under the group's new independent label, Rattle Shake Records.
-That same day, the group released their first single off the album, "Ain't None Watered Down", marking a shift to a purely blues rock sound.
+That same day, the group released their first single off the album, "Ain't None Watered Down", marking a shift towards a southern rock sound.
+The album was released in full on September 9.
+Six tracks which were recorded for the album but did not make the final cut would eventually be released on the EP Dirty Work, released on March 24, 2023.

+On May 12, 2023, Tyler Bryant & the Shakedown performed a live set at Welcome to 1979 studios in Nashville.
+The performance was recorded and released as a vinyl-exclusive album on September 29, 2023.

+By 2024, Ryan Fitzgerald had left the Shakedown, and Diego Navaira became the group's new bassist.
+The group's sixth album, Electrified, was released on May 10, 2024.
+The album notably contains collaborations with Larkin Poe and R&B singer Ruthie Foster.